Academics at Prescott College

 B.A.
 University of Colorado, Boulder, English, 1990.

-Fernandez, A. (in press).
+Fernandez, A. (2016).
 Construir y No Destruir (Build and Do Not Destroy): Tucson Resisting.
-Workplace: A Journal for Academic Labor, Spring 2015.
+Workplace: A Journal for Academic Labor, (26).

 Arce, S. & Fernández, A. (2014).
 Barrio Pedagogy: Praxis Within the Tucson Social Justice Education Semester.
 Regeneración: The Association of Raza Educators Journal.
 5(1), 4-11.